• Skip to primary navigation

 These fishes also vary in their colour as Cod has a lighter hue, while Rockfish has reddish-pink skin.

-Furthermore, Cod is commonly used for fish and chips, whereas Rockfish can be grilled or baked without falling apart.
+Also, Cod is commonly used for fish and chips - for tips on choosing the best cut, see cod loin vs fillet comparison guide, whereas Rockfish can be grilled or baked without falling apart.

 1 - Flavor and Taste